 Marissa Kokkoros, Founder and Executive Director

 Marissa started her journey in women’s rights doing field work with different organizations around the world.
 From her travels in Sub-Saharan Africa, India, Nepal, Italy, The Balkans and more, she has studied and researched the social position of women and girls in different places.
-Marissa has spent time with sex workers in India’s red light districts, worked with local women leaders in different communities, and taught English to women and children in India, Nepal, Kenya and Italy.
+Marissa has spent time with sex workers in South Asia and Italy, worked with local women leaders in different communities, and taught English to women and children in India, Nepal, Kenya and Italy.